PHP-DI/PHP-DI/README.md

 ### Requirements

 * __PHP 5.3__ or higher
-* Using an autoloading system (as in most of the major frameworks)
+* Using an autoloading system is recommended (as in most of the major frameworks)